telus/tds-core/guide/getting-started/designers.md

 ## Getting started with Figma

-[Figma](https://www.figma.com/) is the new primary tool to use to design, collaborate, and share designs.
+[Figma](https://www.figma.com/) is the new primary tool to design, collaborate, and share designs.
 It's a cloud-based design tool that is available on web browsers and desktop applications for macOS and Windows.
 Figma offers helpful [tutorials](https://help.figma.com/hc/en-us/categories/360002051613-Getting-Started) to get to know the tool and start using it.

 You can access Figma directly in your browser by visiting and logging into [Figma.com](https://www.figma.com/), or [download the desktop app](https://www.figma.com/downloads/)